kevinrutledge/spotify-hit-prediction/README.md

 Temporal segmentation restricts training to 2000-2019.
 Musical characteristics defining hits changed dramatically across six decades.
 Acousticness dropped from 0.62 in the 1960s to 0.22 in the 2000s.
 Training on all eras dilutes the model with outdated patterns.

 **Progression 3: Augmented**
-Artist metadata fetched via Spotify API: artist_popularity (0-100) and artist_followers.
+Artist metadata fetched via Spotify API are artist_popularity (0-100) and artist_followers.
 These two features capture 47% of the model's decision weight, confirming that who made the song matters more than what it sounds like.

 ## Setup
 ```bash